lakshyarao22/alexa/macOS-Quick-Start-Guide.md

     make SampleApp -j2
     ```

-   **Note**: Try the `-j3` through `-j64` option to run processes in parallel.
+   **Note**: Try the `-j3` or `j4` to run processes in parallel during make.

    If you want to build the full SDK, including unit and integration tests, run `make` instead of `make SampleApp`.

-## 3. Set up and run the local auth server
+## 3. Obtain credentials and set up your local auth server

 In this section we are going to setup and run a local authorization server, which we'll use to obtain a refresh token.
 This refresh token, along with your **Client ID** and **Client Secret** are exchanged for an access token, which the sample app needs to send to Alexa with each event (request).

 ### 3.1 Register your product with Amazon

 Follow these [instructions](https://github.com/alexa/alexa-avs-sample-app/wiki/Create-Security-Profile) to register your product and create a security profile.
-You can skip this set if you have a registered product you'd like to test with.
+You can skip this set if you have a registered product you'd like to test with. **Make sure the Allowed Origin and Return URL are `http` *not* `https`.

-**IMPORTANT**: The allowed origin and return URL under web settings should be <http://localhost:3000> and <http://localhost:3000/authresponse>, respectively.
+**IMPORTANT ENOUGH TO REPEAT**: The allowed origin and return URL under web settings should be <http://localhost:3000> and <http://localhost:3000/authresponse>, respectively.

 Make sure you save the **Product ID** from the **Product information** tab, and your **Client ID** and **Client Secret** from the **Security Profile** tab.
 You'll need these params to configure the authorization server.

 ### 3.2 Update AlexaClientSDKConfig.json

-Use your favorite text editor to open `AlexaClientSDKConfig.json`.
+1. Use your favorite text editor to open `AlexaClientSDKConfig.json`.

    For example:
    * Terminal editor: `nano ~/sdk-folder/sdk-build/Integration/AlexaClientSDKConfig.json`
    * GUI-based editor: `open ~/sdk-folder/sdk-build/Integration/AlexaClientSDKConfig.json`

-Now fill in your product-specific values and save. **Note**: Do not remove the quotes and make sure there are no extra characters or spaces!
-The required values are strings.

-1. Replace the contents of the config file this JSON blob.
+2. Copy and paste this snipped into your `AlexaClientSDKConfig.json` file:

     **IMPORTANT**: Replace all instances of `{HOME}` with the absolute path to your home directory.
 For example: `/Users/johnsmith/`.